echoprotocol/test-framework/docs/Framework.md

 The [example tests](./../networking_tests/) were heavily commented.
 If you are writing your first test, copy one of them and modify to fit your needs.

-## Test property
+## Test properties

-To configure test, you can set test properties when initialize it:
+You can set test properties when initialize it, for fine tuning:

-- `node_count` - integer, count of nodes in network.
+- `node_count: integer` - count of nodes in network.
-- `connection_mode` - string, type of nodes connection.
+- `connection_mode: string` - type of nodes connection.
 Can be: 'all', 'chain', None .
-- `account_count` - integer, number of accounts in network.
+- `account_count: integer` - number of accounts in network.
-- `account authorization` - list, each element is number of node on which corresponding account would be authorized (correspondance condition = index of element).
+- `account authorization: list` - each element is number of node on which corresponding account would be authorized (correspondance condition = index of element).
-- `asset_distribution_type` - string, type of asset distribution between accounts in account generation process.
+- `asset_distribution_type: string` - type of asset distribution between accounts in account generation process.
 Can be: 'random', 'equal', 'fixed'.

 Each test obtain properties, automated setted using `config.py`, like:

-- `api_access` - str, path to api-access config file.
+- `api_access: string` - path to api-access config file.
-- `data_dir` - str, path to desired data directory.
+- `data_dir: string` - path to desired data directory.
-- `node_path`, str, path to echo node.
+- `node_path: string` - path to echo node.

 In test properties you can find objects:

-- `echopy` - [EchopyWrapper](./../networking_tests/framework/echopy_wrapper.py) object, to easy using the API and building/sending a transaction.
+- `echopy:` [EchopyWrapper](./../networking_tests/framework/echopy_wrapper.py) object - to easy using the API and building/sending a transaction.
+This object have methods to easy generate [account](./../networking_tests/framework/objects.py)(s).
-- `genesis` - [GenesisConfig](./../networking_tests/framework/objects.py) object, to easy access of genesis configuration file.
+- `genesis:` [GenesisConfig](./../networking_tests/framework/objects.py) object - to easy access of genesis configuration file.
-- `log` - [Logger](./../networking_tests/framework/logger.py) object, it provides logging methods.
+- `log:` [Logger](./../networking_tests/framework/logger.py) object - provides logging methods.
 All logs are include in results ot `test_runner.py` script.

 For each echo-node when test running makes a Node object:

-- `nodes` - list, each element is object of [Node](./../networking_tests/framework/node.py) class.
+- `nodes: list` - each element is object of [Node](./../networking_tests/framework/node.py) class.

 You can define new properties required to specific test.